swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ~~~
 {: .bash}

-### Windows Users - Anaconda Navigator
+###  Anaconda Navigator
-To start the JupyterLab server you will need to access Anaconda Navigator.

-Press <kbd>Windows Logo Key</kbd> and search for `Anaconda Navigator`, click the result or press enter.
+To start a JupyterLab server from Anaconda Navigator you must first [start Anaconda Navigator (click for detailed instructions on macOS, Windows, and Linux)](https://docs.anaconda.com/anaconda/navigator/getting-started/#starting-navigator).
+You can search for Anaconda Navigator via Spotlight on macOS (<kbd>Command</kbd> + <kbd>spacebar</kbd>), the Windows search function (<kbd>Windows Logo Key</kbd>) or opening a terminal shell and executing the `anaconda-navigator` executable from the command line.

 After you have launched Anaconda Navigator, click the `Launch` button under JupyterLab.
 You may need
 to scroll down to find it.